talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     manager_auth.setBearerToken("BEARER TOKEN");

     ManagementApi apiInstance = new ManagementApi(defaultClient);
-    String programID = "programID_example"; // String | The identifier for the application, must be unique within the account.
+    Integer programID = 56; // Integer | The identifier for the loyalty program, must be unique within the account.
     String integrationID = "integrationID_example"; // String | The identifier for the application, must be unique within the account. try {
       LoyaltyLedger result = apiInstance.getLoyaltyPoints(programID, integrationID);